Mus'ab ibn al-Zubayr: Personality

 Mus'ab was described in sources as very handsome, generous, and chivalrous.
-According to Lammens "[He] resembled his older brother and the Zubayrid family only in his courage and outbursts of severity in repression."
+According to Lammens "[He] resembled his older brother and the Zubayrid family in his courage and outbursts of severity in repression."
 Abd al-Malik praised Mus'ab's bravery but questioned his war prowess, saying "he has no knowledge of war and likes ease."
 According to the historian Michael Fishbein and the medieval historian Baladhuri, the title al-Jazzir (the Butcher) that Mus'ab applied to himself, referred to his habit of slaughtering camels to feed his guests.
 He is also reported to have been fond of women.
 According to Lammens, Mus'ab's elder brother Abd Allah was unmoved by his death, and complained about his philogyny, rudeness and his behavior towards his opponents, such as his awarding of insulting titles.
 On the other hand, the account of the historian al-Tabari (d.
 923) and Fishbein's commentary thereof described Abd Allah being deeply saddened by Mus'ab's death and implying his own downfall as a result of this loss.